Table of Contents

 After the ban hit the local news, call records started to surface, which helped authorities understand what was happening at the facility.

-Another unidentified caller stated that Jaman was not only aggressive towards Clementine but also other employees, calling them names and hurling harsh words towards them.
+Another unidentified caller stated that Jaman was aggressive towards Clementine and other employees, calling them names and hurling harsh words towards them.

 After the ban, Jaman spoke about the incident at a subsequent city council meeting.
 She explained how the young girls were undressing while a man in a woman’s swimsuit was watching closely.